Lakonik/MVEdit/README.md

 pip install -r requirements.txt
 ```

 This codebase also works on Windows systems if the environment is configured correctly.
-Please refer to [Issue #8](https://github.com/Lakonik/MVEdit/issues/8) for more information about the environment setup on Windows.
+Certain packages (e.g., tiny-cuda-nn) may require adjustments for installation on Windows.

 ## Inference